 Common Health Problems

-The Thai Ridgeback is a generally healthy dog breed.
+The Thai Ridgeback is generally a healthy dog breed.
 Responsible dog breeders take care to breed to ensure health problems are not passed on to puppies.
-There are few conditions known to affect this breed.
-The following are conditions that may affect Thai Ridgebacks:
+There are few conditions known to affect Thai Ridgebacks.
+Keep an eye out for the following are conditions:

 Diet and Nutrition